 8. Disrupt the Market

-Many offers provide incremental improvements at best as reworked versions of a leading concept or idea.
-Investors aren't impressed.
-They're looking for the next big thing that will cause waves in the pond of your market.
+Don't be the 'that guy' that offers incremental improvements as reworked versions of a leading concept or idea.
+Your buyers want something that will help them make waves in the pond of their market.

 9. Have Confidence in Your Pitch

 If you seem unsure about the pitch you’re giving, then why should your audience take you seriously?
-You have to demonstrate knowledge about your given industry.
+You have to demonstrate knowledge about your buyer's industry.
 With confidence, you’ll find it’s easier to convince an audience that your pitch is worth listening to and that you’ve got something special.
-All in all, your confidence will spill over into your audience and will make people feel confident about investing in whatever it is that you’re pitching.
+All in all, your confidence will spill over into your prospect or customer and will make them feel confident about investing in whatever it is that you’re pitching.

 Preliminary research, both “bottom-up” and otherwise, helps to prepare you in a number of ways.
 You know the market and competition well.
-You learn how your product, service or process differentiates your business from others.
-You can show that a healthy market exists and how your organization can contribute to addressing the needs of consumers.
-You wouldn’t go to war without weapons.
-How can you pitch without research?
+You learn how your product, service differentiates your solution from others.
+You can show that a healthy market exists and how your offering can contribute to addressing the needs of your buyer.
+You wouldn’t go to war without weapons - how can you pitch without research?

 10. Get Pumped Up, Be Enthusiastic in Your Delivery

 Emotions are contagious.
 People are biologically programmed to be aware of facial cues and emotions.
 A dry, fact-riddled presentation will not win the pitch.
 People need to see your emotional investment in the concept — your excitement.
 Your enthusiasm gives energy to your delivery and makes them want to hear more.